 haibane renmei is incidentally all on hulu plus

-― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 17:48 (three years ago) link
+― insufficiently familiar with xgau's work to comment intelligently (BradNelson), Monday, 14 September 2015 17:48 (five years ago) link

 I liked Haibane Renmei too.
 I'll also throw Psycho Pass out there for anyone into Philip K Dick sort of themes.
 It's on Netflix for easy access.